angristan/awesome-stars/README.md

 - [atom-minimap/minimap-find-and-replace](https://github.com/atom-minimap/minimap-find-and-replace) - Displays the search matches in the minimap
 - [atom-minimap/minimap-highlight-selected](https://github.com/atom-minimap/minimap-highlight-selected) - A minimap binding for the highlight-selected package
 - [file-icons/atom](https://github.com/file-icons/atom) - Atom file-specific icons for improved visual grepping.
-- [richrace/highlight-selected](https://github.com/richrace/highlight-selected) - Highlights the current word selected when double clicking
+- [richrace/highlight-selected](https://github.com/richrace/highlight-selected) - This project is in search of a new contributor/maintainer as the author is no longer using Atom - Highlights the current word selected when double clicking
 - [atom/markdown-preview](https://github.com/atom/markdown-preview) - 📝 Markdown preview in Atom
 - [keraf/NoCoin](https://github.com/keraf/NoCoin) - No Coin is a tiny browser extension aiming to block coin miners such as Coinhive.
 - [mbilokonsky/ambassador](https://github.com/mbilokonsky/ambassador) - A mastodon bot for showing the world the best your instance has to offer.